 Transition fit

 The tolerance zones overlap.
-Depending on the actual individual dimension, there is either a slight clearance or a slight oversize.
-Typical pairings: H7/k6 (gear wheel, roller bearing inner ring normal), H7/m6 (clutch hub), H7/n6 (pin connection).
+Depending on the actual individual dimension, there is either a slight clearance or a slight interference.
+Typical pairings: H7/k6 (gear wheel, rolling bearing inner ring normal), H7/m6 (coupling hub), H7/n6 (pin connection).
 Transition fits are always combined with a feather key or pin, as the frictional connection alone is not sufficient.

 Press fit

-The tolerance zone of the shaft is completely above that of the bore - there is always interference and therefore a force-fit connection.
-Typical pairings: H7/p6 (bearing inner ring with rotating load, slight interference fit), H7/r6 (bushing tight fit, medium oversize), H7/s6 (fixed hub, large oversize - thermal joining often necessary).
-Press fits transmit torque without additional shaping elements.
+The tolerance zone of the shaft is completely above that of the bore — there is always interference and therefore a force-fit connection.
+Typical pairings: H7/p6 (bearing inner ring with rotating load, slight interference fit), H7/r6 (bushing, tight fit, medium interference), H7/s6 (fixed hub, large interference — thermal joining often necessary).
+Press fits transmit torque without additional form-fit elements.

 Top 15 standard fits: Clearance and interference in µm